Bogan River: Aboriginal history

 A number of Aboriginal peoples lived in the lands surrounding the Bogan River for many thousands of years.
 In the area surrounding Peak Hill, the indigenous inhabitants of the area were the Wiradjuri clan.
 In the area surrounding Nyngan, the Ngiyambaa Aboriginal people were the principal custodians of the land.

-European history
+Late modern history

 The river was crossed by John Oxley in 1817, but was named by Charles Sturt in his 1828-9 expedition as New Years Creek on 1 January 1829.
 It was also called the Bogan River prior to Major Sir Thomas Mitchell reaching here in 1835.
-On 17 April 1835 Richard Cunningham wandered away from the Mitchell party near the Bogan River and it is believed that he was killed here by Aborigines.

 The Albert Priest Channel was built in 1941 and this assists the water supplies of Nyngan and Cobar with Macquarie River water.
 It is about 60 km long, extending from Gunningbar Creek near Warren to the Bogan River upstream of Nyngan.
 A pipeline takes water from Nyngan to Cobar.